 Trying to take care of your entire health can seem impossible sometimes, but being healthy doesn’t have to be a chore.
 There are some simple ways to make your body feel good without stressing over getting the right nutrients, enough hours at the gym, etc.

 If you take care of yourself with these three easy changes to your routine, you’ll be shocked by the results.
-Whether you’re experiencing back pain, you want to feel your best at your desk, or you just want to practice mindfulness, we’ve got three techniques that are guaranteed to make an impact.
+Whether you’re experiencing back pain, you want to feel your best at your desk, or you just want to practise mindfulness, we’ve got three techniques that are guaranteed to make an impact.

 1. Invest in a good pair of shoes